panoptic-labs/panoptic-v1-core/README.md

 ├── SemiFungiblePositionManager — "The 'engine' of Panoptic - manages all Uniswap V3 positions in the protocol as well as being a more advanced, gas-efficient alternative to NFPM for Uniswap LPs"
 ├── tokens
 │   ├── ERC1155Minimal — "A minimalist implementation of the ERC1155 token standard without metadata"
-│   ├── ERC20Minimal — "A minimialist implementation of the ERC20 token standard without metadata"
+│   ├── ERC20Minimal — "A minimalist implementation of the ERC20 token standard without metadata"
 │   └── interfaces
 │       └── IERC20Partial — "An incomplete ERC20 interface containing functions used in Panoptic with some return values omitted to support noncompliant tokens such as USDT"
 ├── types